arussellk/gsoc-2018-proposal-nvim-external-ui/src/03-proposal.md

 ## Benefits to Community

-Visual Studio Code (VS Code) is a popular open source and cross-platform text editor.
-Initially released in 2015, it has since gained over 2.6 million monthly active users.
-VSCodeVim is an extension for VS Code which provides Vim emulation, and with over 1.8 million downloads it is one of VS Code's most-installed extensions.
-Because VSCodeVim only emulates Vim functionality, it provides a subset of Vim features.
-The goal for this proposal is to make use of `nvim`'s remote UI protocol from within VSCodeVim which will:
+VS Code is a popular open source and cross-platform text editor.
+Since its release in 2015 it has gained over 2.6 million monthly active users.
+VSCodeVim is an extension for VS Code which provides Vim emulation.
+With over 1.8 million downloads it is one of VS Code's most-installed extensions.
+Because VSCodeVim only *emulates* Vim functionality it provides a limited subset of Vim features.
+The goal for this proposal is to use `nvim`'s remote UI protocol from within VSCodeVim which will:

 1. Increase the number of Vim commands and features available in VS Code
 2. Decrase the number of emulation bugs affecting users